compusciencing/compusciencing.github.io/_posts/2019-09-04-independent-study-requirements.md

 author: "Anthony J. Clark"
 ---

+These requirements were written for students at Missouri State University.
+Please see [Projects Requirements When Working With Prof. Clark](https://compusciencing.github.io/project-requirements.html) for more up-to-date information.

 I really enjoy working with students on independent study projects.
 For such projects, students:

 - come up with their own project plan,